vocaAppServerless/.github/profile/README.md

 ## Development

 > **⚠️ Note**: This repository is currently a demo version and is continuously being updated.
-Please refer to the [Frontend GitHub repository](https://github.com/nurdworker/rememberme-advanced-front)[Backend GitHub repository]([https://github.com/nurdworker/rememberme](https://github.com/nurdworker/rememberme-advanced-back) for the latest updates.
+Please refer to the [Frontend GitHub repository](https://github.com/nurdworker/rememberme-advanced-front), [Backend GitHub repository](https://github.com/nurdworker/rememberme-advanced-back) for the latest updates.

 ### 🎬 Implementation Demo Video: